A Meaningful Life: Making a Real Difference in Today’s World

 Even though we can recognize that our belief system changes over time, at any given point, most of us believe our current opinions are “right” – our convictions well founded, our actions justified.
 We each want to think we are, at heart, a good person.
 Even when, years later, we find ourselves reflecting on previously held beliefs with a sense of bemusement (or worse), it rarely occurs to us that we may someday feel the same way toward the attitudes we now hold.

-Effective advocates understand this evolution of people’s views, and, furthermore, recognize they can’t change anyone’s mind.
+Effective advocates understand this evolution of people’s views.
+Furthermore, those who succeed in their efforts recognize they can’t change anyone’s mind.
 No matter how elegant an argument, ultimately, real and lasting change comes only when others are free to explore new perspectives.
 Of course, there is no magic mechanism to bring this about.
-The simplest way to encourage others to open their hearts and minds is for our hearts and minds to be open, believing in our own potential to learn and grow.
+The simplest way to encourage others to open their hearts and minds is for our own hearts and minds to be open, believing in our personal potential to learn and grow.
 I believe sincerity and humility are imperative for advocates, because no one has all the answers.

 In his book Painism, Richard Ryder points out, “At its extreme, pain is more powerful than pleasure can ever be.
 Pain overrules pleasure within the individual far more effectively than pleasure can dominate pain.”
 Because of this, I believe that reducing suffering is the ultimate good, and must be our bottom line.

 If you are reading this, you are obviously concerned about more than just your own immediate pleasure.
 The question then is: How can we best make a difference in a world where suffering is so widespread?